 The University of Kansas Health System is committed to providing quality venous evaluation, management and treatment of venous disease – including varicose vein treatment.
 Our physicians and staff are dedicated to your care.

 About vein care

 Our vein care experts specialize in the most current technologies and techniques for minimally invasive treatment of spider and varicose veins.
 Treatments are performed in an outpatient setting using local anesthesia and minimal sedation.
-We deliver excellence with courteous, convenient and cost-effective medical care using state-of-the-art technology.
+We deliver excellence with the use of state-of-the-art technology.

 Vein care services

 We offer several options for vein treatment, including:

 This ultrasound-guided treatment is used to close off diseased veins.
 It's most commonly used for larger veins called the saphenous veins that produce varicose veins.
 Endovenous ablation not only reduces the appearance of varicose veins, it may also improve unwanted symptoms like pain, heaviness, fatigue, swelling and irritation.

 Microphlebectomy is a minimally invasive procedure that involves using tiny incisions to remove a large surface of varicose veins.
 Because the incisions are small, microphlebectomy provides a very pleasing aesthetic result with minimal scarring.

 Perforator vein ablation is often recommended as a treatment for leg venous ulcers and skin changes.
 During treatment, minimally invasive techniques are used to close the perforator vein and cut off abnormal blood flow between deep and superficial veins.